tonethar/IGME-110-Fall-2024/exercises/hypermedia.md

 3) Optional ***"Extra Extra Credit"***

-- Create a GitHub pages HTML version of the Final Product Proposal named **p1.html**, extensively "marking up" the content with HTML tags.
+- Create a GitHub pages HTML version of the Final Product Proposal named **p1.html**
+- Extensively "mark up" the content with HTML tags.
 Use `<h1>`, `<h2>`, `<p>`, lists, hyperlinks, images etc to improve the structure and formatting
-- Worth up to and extra 100% credit on this assignment
+- Worth up to an extra 100% credit on this assignment

 ---

 ## IV.
 Submission
 - Compare the various versions of your document - ask yourself -  which is the most visually appealing? which is the most accessible and easy to understand?
 - Submit the GitHub links (2, or 3 if you went for the ***"Extra Extra Credit"***) to the comments section of the myCourses dropbox
+  - if you are submitting the third (optional) GitHub pages link, make sure it's the one where the HTML page is properly rendered - which is `https://<yourGitHubId>.github.io/IGME-110-Repo/p1.html`